Training Ecoguards in Salonga DRC

 We’d like to thank the ICCN and WWF as well the ecoguards and communities in Salonga National Park.

-The above article is adapted from a French article hosted on the Salonga National Park website.
+This article is adapted from a French article hosted on the Salonga National Park website.

-To read more about our work in Salonga , including interviews with two of the participating ecoguards, visit:
+To read more about our work in Salonga, including interviews with two of the participating ecoguards, visit:

 https://salonga.org/fr/field-stories/la-formation-des-ecogardes-a-la-salonga/.